GeoffAWaddington/CSI30Wiki/Tips-and-Tricks.md

 Pre-Conditions: You must have SWS extensions installed.

-### Step 1, Increase the Number of Show Image slots.
+### Step 1: Increase the Number of Show Image Slots
 By default, only 4 “Show Image Slots” exist.
 So if you want to extend the number of these, you need to open the S&M.ini, locate the line "S&M_SHOW_IMG=___", then change the number, resave the S&M.ini, and restart Reaper.

-### Step 2, Make .png template files for your zone names and/or mappings
+### Step 2: Make .png template files for your zone names and/or mappings
 Make a PNG template for your zones [you can use pixlr.com] and add them to your Images resources in your SWS Extensions menu.

 To make it easier, Manwë has already provided image files for the most common zone names which can be found here:
 [CSI ZONE PNGs.zip](https://github.com/GeoffAWaddington/CSIWiki/files/10254403/CSI.ZONE.PNGs.zip)

-### Step 3, Add your images in SWS Extensions
+### Step 3: Add your images in SWS Extensions
 Now that we have images we want to use, we must assign those to the S&M Image Slots in Reaper.

 1. Open Reaper’s Action List